Getting Started with IdentitySuite

 Use)

-7. Run the Application
+4. Run the Application

-Execute this commands in your project directory:
+Execute this command in your project directory:

 dotnet runFirst Run Notice: